foxfromworld/LeetCode-and-Algorithm/README.md

-<h1>My coding interview preparation with LeetCode and the algorithm book: The Algorithm Design Manual, 2nd Edition.</h1>
+<h1>Solutions for LeetCode and the algorithm book: The Algorithm Design Manual, 2nd Edition.</h1>

 <h3>LeetCode Problems (Sorted by #)</h3>